OrbitelPhoenix/learning-py-discord-bot/README.md

+# Learning
-# Python Discord Bot Learning
+Learning Python wile making Discord Bot
 Welcome to my Python learning journey!
 This repository is dedicated to building a Discord bot as I explore the world of programming and enhance my Python skills.

 ## Overview